 The Company has a 100% interest in mining lease number 2797 located in the Coronation Gulf area, west of the Coppermine River (Coppermine River Property), approximately 60-75 km southwest of Kugluktuk, Nunavut, Canada.
 The Company intends to retain its ownership rights in the project by making any required payments to retain the property on a care and maintenance basis.
-For the year ended December 31, 2011, the Company accrued royalty fees on the project of \$100,000, (year ended December 31, 2010 - \$100,000).
+For the year ended December 31, 2012, the Company accrued royalty fees on the project of \$100,000, (2011 - \$100,000).